zinc-collective/convene/README.md

 3. Co-creating a better future.

 We're still figuring out how to make that happen, but that's our guiding light.

+### Budget

+At present, Convene allocates 33% of revenue towards infrastructure, 33% towards operations, and 33% towards paying contributors and maintainers through [Patronage Payouts].

 ## Using Convene